ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 There is no need to install the designer since this is a simple executable.
 For the Local Test environment, I'm using a Ubuntu desktop because it is simpler to use Docker on it rather than on Windows where there are some incompatibilities between Docker and VMWare.
 The installation of the LTE is explained here.

-**Hint:** to find the various executable for a specific version, you can find all the link in article called IBM API Connect <specific version> is available. for example, you will find an articled called *IBM API Connect V2018.4.1.8-iFix1.0 is available* [here](https://www.ibm.com/support/pages/ibm-api-connect-v2018418-ifix10-available).
-In this article , you will find the content of the fix, the link to the various images usually in Fix Central and optionally the link to the LTE.
+**Hint:** to find the various executable for a specific version, you can find all the link in the article called IBM API Connect <specific version> is available. for example, you will find an articled called *IBM API Connect V2018.4.1.8-iFix1.0 is available* [here](https://www.ibm.com/support/pages/ibm-api-connect-v2018418-ifix10-available).
+In this article, you will find the content of the fix, the link to the various images usually in Fix Central and optionally the link to the LTE.

 # Goals of API Connect, main use cases
 This chapter does not intend to describe all the possible use cases of API Connect, but instead provide some simple and concrete common usages of API Connect.